 - Contact details (Contact persons, telephone, emails, URL, address)

 Find a Location or Venue

-Finding the right location depends on the type of event you are holding as well as the number of exhibitors you are planning on having.
+Finding the right venue depends on the type of event you are holding as well as the number of exhibitors you plan to invite.
 By finalizing the target number of exhibitors, you will be able to determine the right location

 and size of the hall or space.
 Take note: locating a venue before finalizing participants and the event type might lead you to certain event planning pitfalls.